Nonlinear tides: Divergence and advection

 In order to understand the nonlinearity induced by the divergence term, one could consider the propagation speed of a shallow water wave.
 Neglecting friction, the wave speed is given as:

 Comparing low water (LW) to high water (HW) levels ($\eta_{LW}<\eta_{HW}$), the through (LW) of a shallow water wave travels slower than the crest (HW).
 As a result, the crest "catches up" with the trough and a tidal wave becomes asymmetric.

 In order to understand the nonlinearity induced by the advection term, one could consider the amplitude of the tidal current.
 Neglecting friction, the tidal current amplitude is given as:

 When the tidal range is not small compared to the water depth, i.e. $\eta/D_0$ is significant, the flow velocity $u$ is not negligible with respect to $c_0$.
-Thus, wave propagation speed at the crest is $c_0 +u$ while at the crest, the wave speed is $c_0 -u$.
+Thus, wave propagation speed at the crest is $c_0 +u$ while at the trough, the wave speed is $c_0 -u$.
 Similar to the deformation induced by the divergence term, this results in a crest "catching up" with the trough such that the tidal wave becomes asymmetric.

 For both the nonlinear divergence and advection term, the deformation is asymmetric.
 This implies that even higher harmonics are generated, which are asymmetric around the node of the principal tide.